 “At Kathy Kuo Home, we pride ourselves on world-class customer service–that means being 100 percent honest with our customers about why the supply chain is disrupting operations this season, and with how they (aka: YOU!) can realistically navigate it all and still have a wonderful holiday.”

 Supply chain and shipping timeline challenges are touching every corner of the retail and home industries right now, and the causes and solutions aren’t always simple.
-To help you understand the key factors in WHY there are so many delays happening right now and WHAT you can do as you shop for everyone on your list this season, we’ve gathered insights from leaders on the KKH Customer Service, Business Development, and Design Services teams.
+To help you understand the key factors in WHY there are so many delays happening right now and WHAT you can do as you shop for everyone on your list this season, we’ve gathered insights from leaders on the KKH Customer Service, Business Development, and Design Services teams, as well as some home industry leaders.

 So, What’s the Deal with the Supply Chain?